 Remember how sparse the Fighters cheering section was at that Lions game?
 This dwarfs it many times over.

 If there was one major area that I’d say the Fighters suffer, it’s that the team is too remote.
-Like the Golden Eagles, Hokkaido’s opponent for the night, they’re the only team on their island, but unlike the Eagles, you can’t get to Sapporo via train.
+Like the Hawks, they’re the only team on their island, but unlike the Hawks, you can’t get to Sapporo via train.
 It’s plane or nothing, so when the team travels, it’s much harder for a dedicated cheer section to follow.
 Conversely, it’s a lot harder for a team to represent its own colors in Sapporo.
 One would have to wonder how high attendance would be if the Fighters were a Central League team and they played the Tigers.
 It seems like Tigers fans flood any ballpark that their team is at, but would they go all the way to Sapporo to prove their dedication?

 My first time using a set of thunder sticks or spirit sticks or whatever you're supposed to call them.